 - any part of vulnerable, endangered, exotic or wild-caught species

 - fur, including Mongolian lambs' fur or rabbit hair (including angora)

 - bone, horn, shell (including mother of pearl) and teeth

 Some animal derived fibres (alpaca, down, mohair, cashmere) have been permitted to be used in products from certain 3rd party brands.
 These brands have outstanding traceability practices and we can be confident that these products are produced from sources meeting our requirements.

 In addition, they must:

-- Only source certain types of leather, wool and other animal hair as a by-product of the meat industry from suppliers with good animal husbandry.
+- Only source certain types of leather, wool and other animal hair as a by-product of the meat industry from suppliers.